frankiesardo/tripod/README.md

 # Tripod

-Tripod borrows _(read: shamelessly copy)_ the interceptor chain abstraction and delivers it in a self contained routing library.
+Tripod borrows _(read: shamelessly copy)_ the interceptor chain abstraction and delivers it as a self contained routing library.

 ## How does it look like